Denton officer shot in head improving but has ‘long road to recovery,’ police say

 Rodriguez was shot in the moments after Officer Randy Cole, a rookie, arrived to back him up, police have said.
 Cole returned fire at the man and woman inside the vehicle Rodriguez had stopped for a defective equipment violation and expired registration.

-The driver, Antwon Pinkston, 33, and the passenger, Michelle Stacey, 44, were each shot in the arm and fled the scene, police said.
+A passenger, Antwon Pinkston, 33, and the driver, Michele Stacey, 44, were each shot in the arm and fled the scene, police said.
 Carrollton and Farmers Branch officers eventually tracked the pair down at a gas station at Luna Road and Valley View Lane in Carrollton.

-They were transported to a hospital for treatment and then booked into Denton County Jail, police said.
+They were taken to a hospital for treatment and then booked into Denton County Jail, police said.

-Pinkston, the suspected shooter, was arrested on suspicion of attempted murder of a police officer and the bond was set at $5 million.
-Stacey was arrested on a probation violation, though more charges were possible.
+Pinkston, the suspected shooter, was arrested on suspicion of attempted murder of a police officer and his bond was set at $5 million.
+Stacey was arrested on a parole violation, though more charges were possible.

 An additional charge has been brought against Pinkston as a result of the investigation, according to a statement from the Rangers.
 He was charged with aggravated assault of a public servant.